Last updated on September 12th, 2024 at 12:32 pm

 Spanish rule over New Spain, the land that would become known as Mexico, removed power from local peoples.
 Spain took full economic control, from creating the currency to profiting from all natural resources, and Mexicans became second-class citizens.
 Roman Catholicism also took a firm hold in the region.

 Nearly 300 years after Cortés’ conquest, Father Hidalgo had become one of Mexico’s leaders fighting for independence from colonial rule.
-It’s believed he made the cry for independence, known as el Grito de la Independencia, or el Grito de Dolores, in the town of Dolores, in the present-day state of Hidalgo.
+It’s believed he made the cry for independence, known as el Grito de la Independencia, or el Grito de Dolores, in the town of Dolores, in the present-day state of Guanajuato.

 The word “Dolores” in Spanish means “sorrows,” so “the cry of Dolores” can also be read as an expression of the deep pain of the Mexican people at the hands of Spain.
 In honor of his famous battle cry, the town was later renamed Dolores Hidalgo.